semmlerino/CurveEditor/memory-bank/progress.md

 * Expand support for additional file formats and tracking data types.
 * Enhance UI/UX for better workflow and usability.

+[2025-04-11 15:55:55] - Modified rectangle selection to use Alt+Drag instead of Shift+Drag.
 ## Next Steps

 * Gather user feedback for additional feature requests.